 Ty Smith, New Jersey Devils

 Smith, like his team, has been a major surprise to start the season; both he and the Devils overcame a major COVID-19 outbreak to maintain momentum and silence critics in the East Division.
-He leads all rookie blueliners in scoring with 11 points and points per game (.58) and has been stellar at both ends of the ice.
+He leads all rookie blueliners in scoring with 14 points and has been stellar at both ends of the ice.

 On defense, the 20-year-old is leading the way with maturity and poise.
 He’s been taking on a top-4 role and logging minutes on both the first and second pairings.
 Offensively, he uses his strong skating, hockey IQ and impressive shot to quarterback the power play and be a catalyst on the forecheck.
 Expect him to stay hot as New Jersey looks to battle hard in the East and make the playoffs for the first time since 2017-18.